Apple Loses to Samsung in Supreme Court Design Patent Case, But the Battle Isn’t Over

 The Supreme Court didn’t set forth any specific rules or guidance on how to determine whether the relevant article of manufacture is an entire product or merely a component of that product.
 However, its decision does make clear that damages may, in some cases, be limited to the value of the infringing component.
 It’s now up to the lower courts to articulate rules for assessing the extent of infringement and calculating appropriate damages in design patent disputes.

-At Res Nova Law, our highly-skilled intellectual property and business attorneys have over 50 years of experience in intellectual property litigation, including design patent disputes.
+At Res Nova Law, our highly-skilled intellectual property and business attorneys have over 60 years of combined experience in intellectual property litigation, including design patent disputes.
 We can help you resolve your intellectual property dispute, whether the best path to resolution is settlement, arbitration, mediation, or trial.